sookinoby/generative-models/README.md

 ### Designing RNN in Gluon

 Next, we define a class that allows us to create two RNN models that we have chosen for our example: GRU (Gated Recurrent Unit)](https://mxnet.incubator.apache.org/api/python/gluon.html#mxnet.gluon.rnn.GRU) and [LSTM](https://mxnet.incubator.apache.org/api/python/gluon.html#mxnet.gluon.rnn.LSTM).
-GRU is a simpler version of LSTM, and performs equally well.
+GRU is a simpler version of LSTM and performs equally well.
 You can find a comparison study [here](https://arxiv.org/abs/1412.3555).
 The models are created with the following Python snippet:

 ```python